CumulusNetworks/docs/content/cumulus-linux-40/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 {{< tab "NCLU Commands" >}}

-The following example configures BFD in OSPFv3 for interface swp1 and sets the the interval multiplier to 4, the minimum interval between *received* BFD control packets to 400, and the minimum interval for *sending* BFD control packets to 400.
+The following example configures BFD in OSPFv3 for interface swp1 and sets interval multiplier to 4, the minimum interval between *received* BFD control packets to 400, and the minimum interval for *sending* BFD control packets to 400.

 ```
 cumulus@switch:~$ net add interface swp1 ospf6 bfd 4 400 400